 I will just MAKE food for your ambitious soul, and stick to the same resolution that I have had for the past 3 years:

 To have Z-E-R-O resolutions.
 We all know they only last approximately 1.5 seconds anyways.

 How-EV-er, the one thing that we are rep-EATING from last year, is Whole30 dinner recipe week!

-The first week of 2016 we had whole30 mango chicken with coconut cauliflower rice, jerk shrimp stew and sweet potato noodles and apple spinach salad.
+The first week of 2016 we had whole30 aleo gluten free healthy sweet and sour chicken, mango chicken with coconut cauliflower rice, low carb beef and broccoli and sweet potato noodles and apple spinach salad.
 This year?
 Because you <3 <3 <3 it SOOOO much, we’re doing the same themed week: today, Wednesday and Friday I will be bringing you whole30 APPROVED (CHECK MARK) recipes that justsohappen to also be approved for your easy-weeknight-dinner-eating lives.

 Last year’s mango chicken basically broke the internet.
 I still have you making it, loving it, snapping all kinds of hip-foodie Instagram pics of it and generally just being obsessed with it.
 (I like you.)

 So, it only makes logical sense to MIX IT UP (just a little) and bring you a REINVENTED, healthy-whole food version of your guilty-Panda-Express-pleasure: Orange Chicken!

 Buuuuuut without all the yucky in your tummy feelings that come after your hungry-takeout-loving self face-plants into a bowl of QUESTIONABLE, nasty little ingredients that take the “pleasure” out of the whole “guilty pleasure” thing.